-However, this doesn’t mean that analysts do not have valuable information to pass onto traders, even ultra short term binary options traders.
+However, this doesn’t mean that analysts do not have valuable information to pass onto traders, even ultra short term options traders.
 They often have a firm grasp on the general trends of assets.
-Binary options trades are more effective when done with the trend.
+Options trades are more effective when done with the trend.
 And analysts often have the ability to predict (or even incite) the short term movement of assets.
 Again, this kind of knowledge gives traders a big edge when making decisions.

-As a binary options trader, public perception is a key part of your success.
+As a options trader, public perception is a key part of your success.
 Even if all of the analysts are way off in their predictions, which could occur if world or national events take an unexpected twist, knowing what the popular opinion of the general public is gives you a strong edge in short term trading.
 Even if public opinion is incorrect, it can sway prices one way or another.
 Traders have two major potential instances to profit off of this knowledge of market psychology.
 They can ride the waves that are created when prices move according to what the reactionary traders push forward, and they can also create trades that take advantage of the move back toward a more realistic and sustainable level.
 In this respect, paying attention to both public trading psychology and the fundamental realities of an asset can give you superior knowledge over other traders.